 Building prototype test cars is one option, but feedback can be inconsistent if build processes vary each time.
 The other solution is to create a computer programme – known as “software in the loop” – which acts as a human, but that’s not perfect.
 “It’s much more convenient to have a human driving a software model.
 It helps the design process and enables manufacturers to get the product to the market quicker and be more confident in the end result,” says Kia.

-The Ansible Motion simulator is unique, as it shuns the regular hexapod layout in favour of a stratiform – or layered – set-up that allows forward, side-to-side and rotational movement at any moment.
+The Ansible Motion simulator shuns the regular hexapod layout in favour of a stratiform – or layered – set-up that allows forward, side-to-side and rotational movement at any moment.
 It’s fully electronic and uses no hydraulics, with six main axes.
 Operators also have full control over the driving environment, including weather, tyre degradation, track layout and road surface.
 Each simulator is built to customer order, depending on demand, with the top-spec Delta Series costing up to £2million.

 So how does it actually work?
 It’s complicated stuff and the design for the first prototype took six months before a further six months were spent building it.
 The motion platform taps into the human vestibular – the sensory system in the ear that contributes to our feeling of balance.